-The Code of Practice on Local Authority Accounting in the United Kingdom 2014/15 (the Code) will introduce several changes in accounting policies which will be required from 1 April 2014.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 (the Code) will introduce several changes in accounting policies which will be required from 1 April 2015.
+The Code requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.

 The following changes are not considered to have a significant impact on the Statement of Accounts as demonstrated below: